-In Jerusalem, Israel, Christians remember Jesus’s death by actually going down the route he traveled the day he died.
+In Jerusalem, Israel, Christians remember Jesus’s death by actually going down the same route he traveled the day he died.
 It’s called the Way of Jesus, the Way of Sorrows (Latin, Via Dolorosa), or the Way of the Cross (Via Cručis).
 When I visited Jerusalem, it’s part of the tour package: Loads of us Christians go this route every single day, observing all the places Jesus is said to have suffered.
 Really solemn, moving stuff.

 But most of us Christians don’t live in or near Jerusalem, and some of us can’t possibly go there.
 For this reason St. Francis of Assisi invented “the stations of the cross.”
 In his church building, he set up seven different dioramas.
 Each represented an event which happened as Jesus was led to his death.
 The people of his church would go to each diorama—each station—